steinwurf/wurfapi/README.rst

       # wurfapi options - relative to your docs dir
       wurfapi = {
-        'source_path': '../src',
+        'source_paths': ['../src'],
         'parser': {'type': 'doxygen', 'download': True,  'warnings_as_error': True}
       }

    .. note::

     ``source_path``
-        If you seperated you source and build dir in sphinx your 'source_path' should be something like '../../src'.
+        If you separate source and build dir in sphinx your 'source_path' should be something like '../../src'.

     ``download``